cbg-ethz/shm/README.md

 If you like this package, please consider citing it:

 > Dirmeier, S. and Beerenwinkel, N. (2019).
-Structured hierarchical models for probabilistic inference from noisy, heterogeneous data. *bioarvix*
+Structured hierarchical models for probabilistic inference from perturbation screening data. *bioaRxiv*

 ## Author